Tomonaga-Luttinger liquid theory for one-dimensional attractive Fermi gases: Conclusion and outlook

 Moreover, we further emphasize that the spin and charge dynamical structure factors can be calculated analytically using the strong-coupling effective Hamiltonian developed herein, with both quantities capturing characteristic signatures of the FFLO pairing state.
-It is remarkable to note that the spin dynamical structure factor is dominantly governed by the dynamical correlation function of unpaired fermions at low temperatures.
-On the other hand, those unpaired fermions with spin-up and bound pairs can be regarded as the ideal Fermi gases with different masses, but without interaction between the pairs and between a pair and single atom in the strong coupling regime at low temperature.
-Such effective interaction can be encoded in the effective sound velocities and effective masses of the pairs and unpaired atoms.
-Therefore, the spin and charge DSFs can be approximated given by the expression \cite{Brand:2006,X.W.Guan:2020,Hulet:2018,Kafle:2025}, namely,
+It is remarkable to note that in the strong binding regime the spin dynamical structure factor is dominantly governed by the dynamical correlation function of unpaired fermions at low temperatures.
+On the other hand, those unpaired fermions with spin-up and bound pairs can be regarded as free particles with different masses ($m$ and $2m$, respectively ), or in other words without interaction between the pairs and between a pair and single atom in the strong coupling regime at low temperature, see Eq. (\ref{Free-Gas}).
+The effective interactions between pairs and between pair and unpaired fermions can be taken into account in the effective sound velocities and effective masses of the pairs and unpaired atoms.
+Therefore, the spin and charge DSFs can be approximated by the expression \cite{Brand:2006,X.W.Guan:2020,Yang:PRL2018,Kafle:2025}, namely,

-here $\chi_{u,b}(q,\omega)$ are the dynamical correlation functions of unpaired fermions and hard-core bound-pair particles, respectively; their imaginary parts with band curvature corrections are given explicitly in \cite{Kafle:2025}.
+Here $\chi_{u,b}(q,\omega)$ are the dynamical correlation functions of unpaired fermions and hard-core bound-pair particles, respectively; their imaginary parts with band curvature corrections are given explicitly in \cite{Kafle:2025}.
 Accordingly, spin and charge dynamical structure factors for attractively interacting ${}^{6}$Li atoms at arbitrary polarizations can be measured via Feshbach resonance and Bragg spectroscopy, extending beyond the small-polarization regime of the recent experiment \cite{Kafle:2025}.

-On the other hand, measuring the Luther-Emery liquid in the attractive Fermi gas requires calculating both spin and charge dynamical structure factors (DSFs), associated with spin-gapped and charge-gapless excitations.
-Correlation functions of a gapped system acquire an exponentially decaying factor $\sim e^{-\Delta\sqrt{\tau^{2}+u^{2}x^{2}}}$ \cite{Dora:2027}, where $u$ is the spin velocity.
-However, there is still a lack of rigorous calculation of the spin DSF for the gapped spin DSF for the Luther-Emery liquid.
-Similarly, spin and charge DSFs can be measured in the zero-polarization limit via Feshbach resonance and Bragg spectroscopy.
-This provides a promising opportunity to probe the Luther-Emery liquid in the spin sector from the Bragg spectrum of a 1D attractive Fermi gas with perfect zero polarization in ultracold atom experiments.

 {A\arabic{figure}} {A\arabic{equation}}